KaiTech-git/PetrolStationAnalysis/README.md

 As an input file I get PDF (Historia_nalan.pdf).
 The source file contains transactions from all 14 fuel distributors concluded in one day.
 This project was a prototype and the aim was to show the station manager what information can be extracted from files like Historia_nalan.pdf.
-The final results of the prototype were presented in the file Report.html
+The final results of the prototype were presented in the file Report.pdf

 Unfortunately, I couldn't develop the project further because of management changes at petrol station